 Yaaaay!
 We can go on holiday!
 But should you have Botox first or wait until you get back from your holiday?
 Here are our tips on travelling after Botox.

 Top Tips for Flying After Botox

 Bookings for flights and holidays have surged after the decision that fully vaccinated travellers returning from amber-list countries will not have to self-isolate after 19 July.

 You’ve got your wardrobe and skincare ready, and, for those stubborn lines and wrinkles, maybe you’ve even been considering having an anti-wrinkle treatment.
-But now you’re wondering, “Is it safe to travel after Botox or fillers?”
-Well, in a nutshell, the answer is yes, but here are a few top tips if you are planning a trip - whether on holiday or honeymoon - after Botox or fillers.
+But now you’re wondering, “Is it safe to travel after Botox?”
+Well, in a nutshell, the answer is yes, but here are a few top tips if you are planning a trip - whether on holiday or honeymoon - after Botox.

 Another reason to wait a few days is that, while you should start to see the effects in 2-3 days, you might find that you don’t get the best results until 2 weeks down the line.
 So, you may end up looking extra amazing in photos from right at the end of your holiday, rather than right from the start.